uzh-rpg/rpg_ramnet/README.md

 Scaramuzza](http://rpg.ifi.uzh.ch/people_scaramuzza.html):

-You can find a pdf of the paper [here](http://rpg.ifi.uzh.ch/docs/RAL21_Gehrig.pdf).
+You can find a pdf of the paper [here](http://rpg.ifi.uzh.ch/docs/RAL21_Gehrig.pdf) and the project homepage [here](http://rpg.ifi.uzh.ch/RAM_Net.html).
 If you use this work in an academic context, please cite the following publication:

 ```bibtex
 @Article{RAL21Gehrig,